kassimojr/recargapay-wallet-api/docs/configuration/en/configuration-examples.md

 ## Overview

-This document provides practical examples and common configuration scenarios for the RecargaPay Wallet API.
+This document provides practical examples and common configuration scenarios for the Digital Wallet API.

 ---